 The shares plunged as much as 15 percent, the most since January 1998, and were 13 percent lower at HK$96.50 at the close of trading in Hong Kong after a suspension yesterday.
 The stock has dropped 17 percent since the company said March 19 Executive Director Thomas Chan Kui-Yuen was arrested by the Independent Commission Against Corruption.

-Simon Property Group Inc. (SPG), the biggest U.S. mall owner, is the world’s biggest real estate company by market value with $44.3 billion, according to data compiled by Bloomberg.
+Simon Property Group Inc. (SPG:US), the biggest U.S. mall owner, is the world’s biggest real estate company by market value with $44.3 billion, according to data compiled by Bloomberg.

 Hong Kong’s anti-corruption agency arrested Sun Hung Kai billionaire co-chairmen Thomas and Raymond Kwok in connection with a probe into offenses suspected to have been committed under the Prevention of Bribery Ordinance, the company said in a statement late yesterday.